 Secure and publish proposed resolutions/motions in the agenda

-Wherever possible, prepare or secure the wording of motions in advance, and include them in your agendas.
-Discussion can be more focused when people begin with an understanding of the intended goal.
-Sometimes, discussions and motions move at a rapid pace during meetings.
-If discussion and debate unfold at a rapid pace and direction is unclear, you perform best if you are prepared to seek clarity.
+Prepare or secure the wording of resolutions in advance, and include them in your agendas.
+Discussion will be more focused when people begin with an understanding of the intended goal.
+Sometimes, discussions and resolutions move at a rapid pace during meetings.
+If discussion and debate unfold quickly and direction is unclear, you perform best if you are prepared to seek clarity.

 If your executive affords you voice at the table, ensure others aren’t surprised to hear you speak up